 “If you just want a straightforward cashback card, there’s really no need to pay an annual fee,” Schulz said.
 “It’s as simple as that.
 Sometimes you can pay an annual fee on a cashback card and get higher returns than you would with the no-fee version of the card, but the truth is that most people don’t need to do that.”

 Be aware that some cards have spending maximums.
 Once you hit the spending maximum, the cash back you earn will drop to a lower rate until the quarterly or yearly spend maximum resets.
 Examples of this are the Chase Freedom® and Discover it® Cash Back, both of which have a 5% quarterly spend maximum of $1,500 in select categories.
-The Discover it® Cash Back lets you Earn 5% cash back on everyday purchases at different places each quarter like grocery stores, restaurants, gas stations, select rideshares and online shopping, up to the quarterly maximum when you activate.
-Plus, earn unlimited 1% cash back on all other purchases - automatically.
+The Discover it® Cash Back lets you Earn 5% cash back on everyday purchases at different places each quarter like Amazon.com, grocery stores, restaurants, gas stations and when you pay using PayPal, up to the quarterly maximum when you activate.
+Plus, earn unlimited 1% cash back on all other purchases – automatically.
 The Chase Freedom® lets you Earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
 Enjoy new 5% categories every 3 months.
 Unlimited 1% cash back on all other purchases.

 However, there are cards with no spending maximums.
-For example, the Citi® Double Cash Card – 18 month BT offer, with which you can earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.
+For example, the Citi® Double Cash Card – 18 month BT offer, with which you can earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
 This card charges a $0 annual fee.

 If you currently have a card with an annual fee and you decide you’re not going to use it anymore, you probably want to consider canceling it — or better yet, downgrading it.